 Tiger Fans Should Look for Officially Licensed Merchandise

-BATON ROUGE – LSU would like to remind Tiger fans who are shopping for Outback Bowl or LSU memorabilia for the holidays to look for the “Officially Licensed Collegiate Product” label when purchasing LSU merchandise.
+BATON ROUGE – With LSU set to take on Clemson in the College Football Playoff, or CFP, National Championship on Monday, Jan.
+13, the university would like to remind Tiger fans shopping for LSU memorabilia to always look for the “Officially Licensed Collegiate Product” label when purchasing merchandise.
 This label assures the consumer that the product has been approved and represents the goodwill of the university.
 Products that do not bear the label, but use the marks of LSU, may represent trademark infringement.

 When purchasing LSU merchandise, consumers should always look for the following characteristics to ensure the merchandise they purchase is officially licensed:

-- All officially licensed merchandise should display the “Officially Licensed Collegiate Product” hologram somewhere on the product or hang tag.
+- All officially licensed LSU merchandise should display the “Officially Licensed Collegiate Product” somewhere on the product, hologram or hangtag.
+Game-specific merchandise should include the CFP’s “Extra Yard for Teachers” hologram.

 - The merchandise should depict LSU logos and marks in a tasteful manner, as the university does not approve distasteful designs.